GeneralCategory

 It can be confusing at first, with all the domain name jargon and strict governance around domains.

-This article will tackle your questions regarding registering domain names in Australia.
+But don't worry, this article will tackle your questions regarding registering domain names in Australia.

 What is a domain name?
 Is it the same thing as a website?